Anita Hill On Sexual Harassment In Hollywood And Beyond

 On the challenges of coming forward with allegations of abuse

 There are personal costs.
 But even when people are willing to take the risk, there are other things that they're considering.
 People don't come forward because they think they won't be taken seriously.
-Unfortunately, the Kavanagh hearing really gave the impression that the Senate Judiciary Committee did not take Christine Blasey Ford's claim seriously.
+Unfortunately, the Kavanaugh hearing really gave the impression that the Senate Judiciary Committee did not take Christine Blasey Ford's claim seriously.

 And people see that example and [it] becomes what they think will happen to them.
 They think it's not going to be taken seriously.
 And even if it is investigated, nothing is going to happen to the person who has violated the rules.
 And so you combine all of that and you have a mix where people are staying silent.